History Files

 From Europe they entered a Britain which was still firmly attached to the continent following the end of a glacial period.
 The English Channel was little more than a wide river system at best.
 As subsequent glacial periods ebbed and flowed, habitation faded and was re-established (it failed an estimated total of seven times).

-The 'British Sauveterrian' existed in the west of England, with those industries which exhibited the clearest affinities with the continental Sauveterrian occurring in the west and in Wales.
-Strangely no examples have been identified in southern and eastern England, making its appearance farther west a bit of a mystery.
+The 'British Sauveterrian' existed in the west of England, with those industries which exhibited the clearest affinities with the continental Sauveterrian tending to occur in the west and in Wales.
+Strangely no examples have been identified in southern and eastern England, creating a bit of a mystery in terms of its appearance farther west.

 Various Coastal Economy cultures existed in the south and west, naturally exhibiting a stronger economy which was based on the exploitation of the sea shore, with a diminished reliance on the hunting of small game.
 Creswellian technology of between about 11,000-9800 BC on mainland Britain can be linked to the Federmesser tradition in Northern Europe.